 Every year, public health officials at the World Health Organization (WHO) and U.S. Centers for Disease Control and Prevention (CDC) try to guess which three or four influenza strains are most likely to be circulating and causing illness in the U.S. the following year to determine which strains will be included in vaccine manufactured for the upcoming flu season.
-Despite elaborate influenza monitoring systems by the WHO and U.S.3 and scientists worldwide to select the strains to be targeted in the following year’s flu vaccine, studies by the U.S. Flu Vaccine Effectiveness Network have shown that, since 2005, the flu vaccine has never been more than 60 percent effective.
+Despite elaborate influenza monitoring systems by the WHO and U.S.3 and scientists worldwide to select the strains to be targeted in the following year’s flu vaccine, studies by the U.S. Flu Vaccine Effectiveness Network have shown that, since the 2004/2005 flu season, the vaccine has never been more than 60 percent effective.4

 “An earlier review of 274 influenza vaccine studies in all age groups (including most of the studies in this review) showed an inverse relationship between risk of bias and the direction of study conclusions.
 Conclusions favourable to the use of influenza vaccines were associated with a higher risk of bias.
 In these studies, the authors made claims and drew conclusions that were unsupported by the data they presented.
 In addition, industry-funded studies are more likely to have favourable conclusions, to be published in significantly higher-impact factor journals and to have higher citation rates than non-industry-funded studies.
 This difference is not explained by either their size or methodological quality (Jefferson 2009a).
 Any interpretation of the body of evidence in this review should be made with these findings in mind.”
 16

 “The results of this review provide no evidence for the utilisation of vaccination against influenza in healthy adults as a routine public health measure.
 As healthy adults have a low risk of complications due to respiratory disease, the use of the vaccine may only be advised as an individual protective measure.”
-11
+17

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Influenza and the Influenza vaccine by reading all sections in the Table of Contents, which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.

 « Return to Vaccines & Diseases Table of Contents

-1 Prevention and Control of Influenza with Vaccines – Recommendations of the Immunization Practices Advisory Committee (ACIP), 2010.
-MMWR Aug.
+1 CDC Prevention and Control of Influenza with Vaccines – Recommendations of the Immunization Practices Advisory Committee (ACIP), 2010 MMWR Aug.
 6, 2010.
+59(RR08);1-62

 2 Mayo Clinic Flu shot: Your best bet for avoiding influenza.
 Sept.
-19, 2017.
+12, 2019

-7 Simonsen L, Reichert TA, Viboud C, et al. Impact of Influenza Vaccination on Seasonal Mortality in the US Elderly Population.
-Arch Intern Med 2005;165(3):265-272.
+5 Simonsen L, Reichert TA, Viboud C, et al. Impact of Influenza Vaccination on Seasonal Mortality in the US Elderly Population Arch Intern Med 2005;165(3):265-272.

-8 Osterholm MT, Kelley NS et al. Efficacy and effectiveness of influenza vaccines: a systematic review and meta-analysis.
+7 Osterholm MT, Kelley NS et al. Efficacy and effectiveness of influenza vaccines: a systematic review and meta-analysis.
 Lancet Infect Dis 2012;12:36-44.

-9 CDC.
+10 CDC.
 ACIP votes down use of LAIV for 2016-2017 flu season.
 June 22, 2016

-10 Demicheli V, Jefferson T et al. Vaccines for preventing influenza in healthy adults.
+16 Demicheli V, Jefferson T et al. Vaccines for preventing influenza in healthy adults.
 Cochrane Database of Systematic Reviews Mar.
 13, 2014.